RadhityaR6767/appcity/README.md

 docker login --username <account_name> --password <account_password>
 ```

 After a successful login, I need to tag the image.
-The tag has an advantage to mark your image so docker knows where this image will arrive:
+The tag has an advantage to mark your image so docker knows where the image will be:

 ```
  docker tag cityapp:v1.0.0 rchronic/cityapp:v1.0.0